EchoRLiu/OV/README.md

 - **figure/**: contains figure output from `visualization.ipynb` for each model, e.g. model fits
 - **model/**: contains the following three models listed in the paper:
     - baseline model
-    - alternative model
+    - age of infection model
-    - individual-based alternative model
+    - individual-based age of infection model

 in each model folder, there are files: